Foreign Agricultural Service

 Natalia Petrova, Agricultural Assistant

-She handles routine inquiries from the Ukrainian importers (Buyers Application forms are available on this site under Trade Leads).
+She handles routine inquiries from the Ukrainian importers.
 Natalia is responsible for Cochran program, selected marketing topics and handles administrative issues in the office.